marcello-negri/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at the University of Basel under the supervision of [Volker Roth](https://scholar.google.com/citations?user=v1qj03cAAAAJ&hl=en) and I have a broad interest in machine learning.
+I am a highly motivated PhD student at the University of Basel under the supervision of [Volker Roth](https://scholar.google.com/citations?user=v1qj03cAAAAJ&hl=en).
 Currently, I am working to make machine learning models more expressive and interpretable at the same time.

-As a first result we improved sparsity in Bayesian graphical models with (Conditional) Matrix Flows (see [NeurIPS](https://neurips.cc/virtual/2023/poster/72206) publication).
+As a first result we improved sparsity in Bayesian graphical models with Conditional Matrix Flows (see [NeurIPS](https://neurips.cc/virtual/2023/poster/72206) publication).
-In parallel, together with Fabricio Arend Torres we developed a Physics-informed deep learning model that conserved the continuity equation by construction (see [ICLR Spotlight](https://arxiv.org/abs/2305.16846) - top 5% best papers).
+In parallel, together with Fabricio Arend Torres we developed a physics-informed deep learning model that conserves the continuity equation by construction (see [ICLR Spotlight](https://arxiv.org/abs/2305.16846) - top 5% papers).

-I also supervised three student projects, two in the context of attention for *image segmentation* and one in the context of equivariance in *diffusion models*.
+We also developed a comprehensive library of (conditional) Normalizing Flows in PyTorch named [FlowConductor](https://github.com/FabricioArendTorres/FlowConductor).

+As a side project, I recently helped Human Rights Watch developing a software to detect village burnings in Darfur, Sudan.

-Previously, I worked on my MSc thesis with [Gunnar Rätsch](https://scholar.google.com/citations?user=tQuQ1FwAAAAJ&hl=en) (ETH) at the interface between **VAEs** and **meta-learning**.
+Previously, I worked on my MSc thesis with [Gunnar Rätsch](https://scholar.google.com/citations?user=tQuQ1FwAAAAJ&hl=en) (ETH) at the interface between VAEs and meta-learning.
-As a **research assistant** I worked with [Aurelian Lucchi](https://scholar.google.com/citations?user=V1ONSgIAAAAJ&hl=en) and [Thomas Hofmann](https://scholar.google.com/citations?user=T3hAyLkAAAAJ&hl=en) (ETH) on a inter-disciplinary project about deep learning for gravitational wave physics.
+As a research assistant I worked with [Aurelian Lucchi](https://scholar.google.com/citations?user=V1ONSgIAAAAJ&hl=en) and [Thomas Hofmann](https://scholar.google.com/citations?user=T3hAyLkAAAAJ&hl=en) (ETH) on a inter-disciplinary project about deep learning for gravitational wave physics.
 Previously, I also worked with [Frank Schweitzer](https://scholar.google.com/citations?user=U5PTwZsAAAAJ&hl=en) (ETH) to help the group with data analysis tasks in three different projects.